Auckland is a vibrant and happening city in New Zealand’s North Island, it’s based around 2 large harbours and is the largest city in New Zealand.

 One of my favourite tours is kayaking from Auckland city to Rangitoto Island.
 After kayaking to Rangitoto island you then climb to the island’s summit to watch a most Instagrammable sunset.

-I would recommend booking in advance on Get your Guide to secure your spot on your preferred kayak tour and to discover what the best kayak tours of Rangitoto Island are?
+I would recommend booking in advance with travel booking site Get your Guide to secure your spot on your preferred kayak tour and to discover what the best kayak tours of Rangitoto Island are?

 Book your Auckland kayak tour online

 Lion Rock is a well know and popular tourist spot and definitely a ‘must see’ when visiting Auckland.

 It is located at Piha beach, a stunning black-sand surfing beach where you can swim and surf in picturesque surroundings.

 Just be careful to stay in the areas marked out for swimming as the swell is strong here.
 You can also climb Lions Rock but just take sensible climbing precautions as it’s a steep climb.

 You definitely don’t want to be a ‘death by selfie’ tourist right?
 Piha is around 45 minutes west of Auckland CBD and can be reached by bus.
 It’s one of the best days trips from Auckland for sure.